jorgsiq/saicc-website/README.md

 ![](header.png)

-Website development for the IX Semana Acadêmica das Ciências Computacionais (SAICC), event at Federal University of Rio Grande
+Website development for the IX Semana Acadêmica das Ciências Computacionais (SAICC), event at Universidade Federal do Rio Grande

 ## Built With
 * HTML5